-Air conditioning is a must have for anyone experiencing a heat wave or traveling through some unforgiving weather.
+A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

-What Makes a Portable AC Great for an RV?
+What Makes a Portable Air Conditioner Ideal for an RV?

-Air conditioning units for an RV are pretty expensive, which is why it is important to make sure that the one you’re opting for includes all the right attributes.
-And for you to make the right investment, we have listed the following features which you need to be on a lookout for.
+Air conditioning units for an RV are pretty expensive, which is why it's important to make sure the one you’re opting for includes all the right attributes.
+And for you to make the right investment, we have listed the following features to lookout for.

 Depending on how humid your area is, you may have to consider whether you want an evaporative or non-evaporative unit.
-Most of these portable units are non-evaporative, which means that they take in the air to cool it and exhaust it back out into the room.
-This helps in making the RV a lot less humid and cool instead.
+Most of these portable air conditioners are non-evaporative, which means that they take in the air to cool it and exhaust it back out into the room.
+This helps in making your RV a lot less humid and cool instead.

-Meanwhile, the evaporative units blow the air over icy water and evaporate it while cooling the air in the process.
-However, this ends up making the air more humid, which makes these units not so suitable for very dry climates.
-Moreover, these units will require a good amount of either cold water or ice in order to operate.
+Evaporative units blow the air over icy water and evaporate it while cooling the air in the process, but this ends up making the air more humid, making these units not ideal for very dry climates.
+What's more, these portable RV air conditioners will need a good amount of either cold water or ice in order to operate.